davidollerton/davidollerton.github.io/_posts/1996-10-27-6of11-knowing-god-worship.md

 ---
-title: '6of11: Knowing God - Worship'
+title: '6 of 11: Knowing God - Worship'
 series: The Presence of God
 scripture: 2 Chronicles 7
 church: esher